WEDDING PHOTO LOCATIONS SYDNEY

 20. Court House

 So there you have it.
-My favourite 20 wedding photo locations in Sydney.
+My favorite 20 (21 actually-the list seems to be growing) wedding photo locations in Sydney.
 So much choice, and if you have the time, you can quite easily get through a couple of these locations.
 Good timing is definitely the key.
-Travelling within the city can be very slow with the traffic, and parking, so be sure to discuss your options with your photographer.
+Traveling within the city can be very slow with traffic, and parking, so be sure to discuss your options with your photographer.
 It would be a shame not to get to at least two of these locations on your wedding day.

 © by Diamond Portraits.